pontual/sistema-v1/README.txt

 Front-end: Bootstrap 4

-There are no duplicate restrictions.
+There are no restrictions on duplicates.

 In Pontual, sometimes the factory sent products with slight color differences, but with the same code.